Go back to Richel Bilderbeek's homepage.

 Using boost::bind results in easier to read and shorter code.

-Replacing a for loop by algorithms using std::bind2nd and boost::bind
+Replacing a for loop by an algorithm using std::bind2nd and boost::bind

 #include <vector>